Top tips on styling your lifestyle products - Georgia De Lotz

-We catch up with one of our very own PR Dispatch recommends faces, product stylist photographer, Georgia De Lotz.
-After experiencing the world of start-up businesses herself, Georgia knows how daunting it can be so uses her work to help brands grow their audience and online presence!
-After years of experience working with different brands and clients, Georgia is the go-to person to get the info on how to successfully style your lifestyle products.. and here are her top tips!
+We catch up with product stylist photographer, Georgia De Lotz.
+After experiencing the world of start-up businesses herself, Georgia knows how daunting it can be so uses her work to help brands grow their audience and online presence.
+After years of experience working with different brands and clients, Georgia is the go-to person to get the info on how to successfully style your lifestyle products.. and here are her top tips.

 APPEAL TO YOUR TARGET AUDIENCE